SoftFluent/CodeFluent-Entities-Documentation/development-guide/crud_operations.md

 ## [Basis](development-guide/basis.md)

+Information on how to

 ## [Load](development-guide/load.md)

+Information on how to

 ## [Save](development-guide/save.md)

+Information on how to

 ## [Delete](development-guide/delete.md)

+Information on how to

 ## [Relations](development-guide/relations.md)

-Information on how to your application to use the Data Access Layer.
+Information on how to handle relationships between entities.